-The course has the following major objectives:
+This course has the following objectives:

-- 1. To examine the origins and evolution of rhetoric, with particular attention to classical and contemporary objectives; - 2.
+- 1. To examine the origins and trace the evolution of rhetoric, with particular attention to classical and contemporary perspectives; - 2.
 To provide you with opportunities to develop your performance in academic writing and presentations; - 3.
 To introduce you to rhetoric as a field of scholarship.